Change Behaviors Through Peer Mentoring

 - Create demand on the part of the knowledge workers to learn KCS.
 Coaches can only be successful if the knowledge workers want to learn KCS.

 Selecting the right people to be coaches is critical.
 Coach candidates are the people on the team who are most trusted by the team.
 They should have excellent interpersonal and influence skills and show an interest in the success of others.
 Coaches do not have to be subject matter experts but should be KCS advocates and have a desire to be a coach.
-Social Network Analysis (SNA) is a valuable technique in understanding the trust network within the organization and identifying coach candidates.
+Organizational Network Analysis (ONA, sometimes called Social Network Analysis or SNA) is a valuable technique in understanding the trust network within the organization and identifying coach candidates.

 Coaching represents an investment.
 All of the KCS benefits are enabled by the behaviors of the knowledge worker.
 The degree to which the organization invests in coaching to support the behavior change dictates the degree to which we will realize the benefits of KCS.
 If we compromise on coaching the benefits of KCS will be compromised.
 A strong coaching program includes training to develop influence skills and an understanding of the coaching process.